 Hamburg is a very small borough located in the state of Pennsylvania.
-With a population of 4,398 people and two constituent neighborhoods, Hamburg is the 346th largest community in Pennsylvania.
-Hamburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 4,270 people and two constituent neighborhoods, Hamburg is the 346th largest community in Pennsylvania.
+Much of the housing stock in Hamburg was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Hamburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hamburg is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hamburg who work in office and administrative support (16.06%), sales jobs (11.37%), and food service (9.28%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Hamburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hamburg is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hamburg who work in sales jobs (16.78%), food service (9.04%), and office and administrative support (6.11%).

 The most common language spoken in Hamburg is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include Italian and West Germanic languages.